mspillman/gallop/README.md

 ------------------------------
 ## **Local Installation**
 Some users may wish to make use of _GALLOP_ locally.
 Whilst these instructions have only been tested on Windows, the libraries used are cross-platform and therefore it *should* be possible to run _GALLOP_ on Linux or Mac OS environments.
-The below instructions assume a Windows-based system.
-The only major difference with other platforms will be the C++ build tools.
+The below instructions assume a Windows-based system - the only expected major difference with other platforms will be the C++ build tools.
 Administrator privileges may be required.

-For optimal performance, an NVidia GPU is recommended.
+For optimal performance, an Nvidia GPU is recommended.
 However, it may be possible to use some AMD GPUs, provided that [ROCm](https://pytorch.org/blog/pytorch-for-amd-rocm-platform-now-available-as-python-package/) is compatible with the GPU.
 This has not been tested - if using ROCm, please get in touch regarding any installation issues and the performance of the code.

 <br />